Tech

 Write Custom Components

-Standard components can sometimes be boring.
+Standard UI components can sometimes be boring.
 As companies try to differentiate themselves from competitors, developers are given free rein to bring something new into the web UI.
 This calls for custom components with distinct appearance, behavior, or both.

 It isn’t easy to build custom components, and be sure that they work perfectly on the browser.
 At least, not without using React.
 React has an extension called JSX, making it easy for developers to redefine how a component behaves on the UI.